jp3hou/octopress/source/_posts/2019-01-08-experiences-from-a-10-day-silent-meditation-retreat.markdown

 Once, however, one of my cabin-mates asked me in a whisper whether or not I had a pair of shower shoes, and my heart nearly burst with happiness at this moment of human connection.

-<b>DAY 6</b>
+DAY 6

 Little moments of joy prevailed.
 Even though the organizers and teachers did their best to maintain an air of solemnity in the meditation hall, and I had difficulty keeping my composure on many occasions.

 People were nodding off all over the place.
 Once, the girl next to me fell asleep, slipped off her meditation bench, and nearly face-planted into the girl in front of her.

-Furthermore, it turned out that however diligently Noble Silence was observed, the meditation hall was anything but silent.
+As it turned out, no matter how diligently Noble Silence was observed, the meditation hall was anything but silent.
 In fact, it was difficult not to become irritated by all the distracting sounds.
-One guy kept burping every ten minutes or so and managed to keep that up for days.
-Multiple people caught colds, so coughing and sneezing abounded.
+One guy kept burping every 10 minutes or so and managed to keep that up for several days.
+Multiple people caught colds, and their coughing and sneezing became a fixture during meditation sessions.
 I had a most uncompassionate fear of being infected by someone around me.

 The managers overseeing the women were strict about showing proper respect in the hall by not lying down, stretching excessively, or pointing your feet towards the teachers and would come to chastise you if they saw you doing any of the above.
 Meanwhile, I would occasionally glance over to the men's half of the hall to see some of them sprawled out and actually snoring on their meditation mats.